 The second way that WAE are identified under the IROL is described as "Details of Other Existing Water Supply Responsibilities".
 These are recognised in the IROL as three separate types.
 The WAE that relates to the Morton Vale Water Supply System are medium priority WAE (surface water) with volumes attached.
 These receive Part A charges.
-The risk-A and risk-B priority WAE (surface water) are area-based licences and nominal volumes are yet to be defined for individual landholders.
-In accordance with the 2006 SunWater review, no Part A charges are applied to these WAE as they have not been individually specified.
+The risk-A and risk-B priority WAE (surface water) are area-based licences that are not restricted by volume.
+No Part A charges are applied to these WAE.
 Customers pay the minimum annual charge unless their usage exceeds the minimum.
-The medium priority WAE (underground water) are the same.
+The medium priority WAE (underground water) are also area-based licences that are not restricted by volume and so no Part A charges are applied.
+These customers also pay the minimum annual charge unless their usage exceeds the minimum.